 If you were charged with attempted murder, a prosecutor has to prove – beyond reasonable doubt – two crucial elements of the crime.
 First, it must be shown you took a direct step to kill someone.
 Next, it must also be shown you had intent to kill them.
 A “direct step” is something more than just a plan to murder someone – rather – it's an actual step to put the plan in motion.

-As stated, a conviction for PC 664/187 attempted murder, or PC 187 murder, could result in a life sentence in California prison, or in a “special circumstances” case, the death penalty.
+As mentioned, a conviction for PC 664/187 attempted murder, or PC 187 murder, could lead to a life sentence in a California prison or, in a “special circumstances” case, the death penalty.
+The potential consequences are indeed grave.

-Having an experienced criminal defense attorney is critical to the outcome of the case.
-Every case is unique and any strategy will depend on the specific details – but there are some common defenses strategies which can be used in many attempted murder or murder cases.
+The role of an experienced criminal defense attorney cannot be overstated.
+Their expertise is critical to the outcome of the case.
+While every case is unique, having a skilled attorney on your side can make a significant difference.
+There are common defense strategies that can be employed in many attempted murder or murder cases, and your attorney will guide you through them.

-To give readers useful information, our Los Angeles criminal defense lawyers are providing an overview of common defenses against murder and attempted murder charges below.
+To give readers useful information, our Los Angeles criminal defense lawyers are providing an overview of common defenses against murder and attempted murder charges below, along with examples of successful cases where these defenses were used effectively.

 Self-Defense